zarhus/docs/docs/getting-started/verification.md

 #### Ethernet

-After connecting the ethernet cable to the RJ-45 port on a target platform, you should automatically gain access to the network, meaning that the device should get an IP address.
+After connecting the Ethernet cable to the RJ-45 port on a target platform, you should automatically gain access to the network, meaning that the device should get an IP address.
 Depending on your target platform, the IP address will vary because of the DHCP gateway.